pcingola/SnpEff/src/docs/index.md

 ## Citing SnpEff & SnpSift

-If you are using SnpEff or SnpSift in an research or academic environment, please cite our [paper](adds/SnpEff_paper.pdf).
+If you are using SnpEff or SnpSift in a research or academic environment, please cite our [paper](adds/SnpEff_paper.pdf).

 ### Citing SnpEff